Master in Development Studies

 - Applicants who are not native English speakers are required to demonstrate their proficiency.
 Thus on application for admittance to an ISS programme, students must provide a certificate from TOEFL (PBT-580, CBT-237, iBT 92) or IELTS academic test 6.5.
 ISS does not require a language certificate from native English speakers from the following countries: Australia, Botswana, Canada, Cameroon (English-speaking region), Eritrea, Ethiopia, Gambia, Ghana, India, Ireland, Kenya, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Rwanda (English-speaking region), South Africa, Tanzania, Uganda, UK, USA, Zambia and Zimbabwe.

-You can apply to the MA in Development Studies programme by completing the application form.
-Applications are assessed on a regular basis by the Admissions Office.
+You can apply to the MA in Development Studies programme by using the online application system.
+Applications are assessed on an ongoing basis by the Admissions Office.

 Read more about: Application Master in Development Studies.